 Knowing how much money will be coming in and going out of your company each week can help you make important decisions about spending, investments, and other financial matters.
+A 13-week cash flow forecast gives you that visibility–week by week, in real time.

 Moreover, this forecasting method provides you with greater visibility into your business operations’ liquidity needs, helping you to ensure timely vendor payments, payroll coverage, and debt service payments, while protecting your cash reserves.